astutespruce/sa-blueprint-sv/README.md

 GeoTIFFs of the blueprint and all indicators were provided by SA staff for prior versions of the Blueprint Simple Viewer.

+GeoTIFFs of the marine and inland hubs & corridors were provided by SA staff on 3/13/2020.

 Urbanization grids were converted to indexed grids to simplify calculations.
 See `util/preprocess_grids.py`.

 SA staff provided SLR files on 3/10/2020.
 These are a series of GeoTIFF files for small areas along the coast, with